PawaraGunawardena/profile-manager/README.md

 # profile-data-collector

+About the Project

+## 1. Technologies

+    * Python 3
+    * SQLite
+    * Firebase

 How to setup project:

-## 1. Install dependencies
+## 2. Install dependencies

     pip install -r requirements.txt

-How to setup firebase:
+How to setup firebase and configure:

 ## 1. Create new Database: